 Read our detailed guide to find out the best time to visit Watkins Glen State Park and enjoy the spectacular views of the Gorge Trail without the massive crowds.

-COVID-19 Update 2020: The Gorge Trail is open with 'limited access'.
-According to the park service, a one way walk only is allowed and social distancing rules apply.
-You have to wear a face/mask.
+Update 2021: The Gorge Trail is expected to open on Memorial Day weekend.
+Like last year, the Gorge Trail will be fully accessible but probably with a few visitor limitations.
+Last year a one-way walk was allowed and social distancing rules applied.
+You had to wear a face/mask.
 Follow our 'How to avoid the crowd tips' below to ensure, that you can access the Gorge Trail.
 During busy times it might become difficult to 'get in'.